 Note: If you're using cURL, you can pass the client_id and secret as

 -u "client_id:secret".
 For information about how HTTP client libraries send these credentials, see the corresponding documentation.

 PayPal acts as the authorization server and verifies your application credentials and returns an access token.
 The specific kind of access token that PayPal provides is a "Bearer Token".
 PayPal also provides the token type in the response, which indicates the type as

 API request authentication

-When you make the API calls, make request by adding the access token in the 'Authorization' header using the following syntax (as defined in the OAuth 2.0 protocol):
+When you make the API calls, you add the access token in the 'Authorization' header.
+Use this syntax, as defined in the OAuth 2.0 protocol:

 Authorization: Token-Type Access-Token

 Authorization: Bearer EEwJ6tF9x5...4599F

 You use PayPal-issued access tokens to access all REST API endpoints.
 These tokens have a finite lifetime.